 The next time I’m buying a baguette at my local bakery I might just ask them to slide it into this pretty cotton Bakeshop Baguette Bag.
 It’ll even look nice on the counter (which might only be 10 minutes considering how long fresh bread lasts in our house).
-This baguette wrap is another great way of keeping bread fresh without using plastic wrap.

 Other ways to easily reduce the amount of plastic we use in the kitchen: